 How To Prevent a Nosebleed

 If you get nosebleeds frequently, use a humidifier in your bedroom while sleeping, especially if the air is very dry.
 Keep your nose moist using a saline nasal spray or gel, or by applying Vaseline®.

-You may apply an icepack to your nose and cheeks.
-Cold will constrict the blood vessels and help stop the bleeding.
+- You may apply an ice pack to your nose and cheeks.
+The cold will constrict the blood vessels and help stop the bleeding.
 Keep pinching for a full 10 minutes.
 Check to see if your nose is still bleeding after 10 minutes.
 Most nosebleeds will stop after 10 to 20 minutes of direct pressure.

 If any of these are true, seek medical care through your primary care physician or an emergency room:

 - You cannot stop the bleeding after more than 15 to 20 minutes of applying direct pressure.

 - You experience repeated episodes of bleeding.